geniusdibya/pepipost-python/README.md

       * cachecontrol
       * python-dateutil

-   Installation of PIP can be done from [here](https://pip.pypa.io/en/stable/installing/).
+   * Installation of PIP can be done from [here](https://pip.pypa.io/en/stable/installing/).

-   We recommend using PIP Dependency manager in order to install all the dependencies which we had mentioned in ```requirements.txt``` files that comes in SDK.
+   * We recommend using PIP Dependency manager in order to install all the dependencies which we had mentioned in ```requirements.txt``` files that comes in SDK.

-### Defining Enviroment variable.
+#### Defining environment variable.

-   * Python and PIP Should be defined in your PATH.
+   * Python and PIP should be defined in your PATH.
+Verify the same using below commands:
-   * Check using

-     ```pip --version```   --> Will display the version of PIP dependency manager installed.
+     ```pip --version```   //This will display the version of PIP dependency manager installed.

-     ```python --version```  --> Will display the version of Python installed

-     which should be >=2.7.1 if you are using python 2 else it can be >=3.4 if you are using python 3.
+     ```python --version```  //This will display the version of Python installed.
+This should be >=2.7.1, if you are using Python 2 else it can be >=3.4 if you are using Python 3.

      ![image]()

-   * Use Command line to navigate to directory
+   * Use the below command to navigate to the directory:

      ```cd pepipost_python```

 <a name="quickstart"></a>
-### Quickstart
+## Quickstart

-   1. Using SDK from Github repository, Run the below command to download the requirements
+   1. Using SDK from GitHub repository, Run the below command to download the requirements

       ```pip install -r requirement.txt```